symfony/symfony-docs/deployment/azure-website.rst

     upload_max_filesize = 10M

 None of these settings *needs* to be overridden.
-The default PHP configuration is already pretty good, so this is just an example to show how you can easily tweak PHP internal settings by uploading your custom ``.ini`` file.
+The default PHP configuration is already pretty good, so this is just an example to show how you can tweak PHP internal settings by uploading your custom ``.ini`` file.

 You can either manually create this file on your Azure Website FTP server under